louiseGrandjonc/louisemeta.com/content/drafts/indexes-btree-algorithms.md

 In the [previous article](/draft/indexes-btree), I introduced the internal data structure of a postgres BTree index.
 Now it's time to talk about searching and maintaining them.

-I think that understanding this can help us developers, DBAs know when using a BTree makes sense and when it wouldn't be very efficient.
+I think that understanding this can help us know when using a BTree makes sense and when it wouldn't be very efficient.

 # Searching in a BTree